Sylvain-BROCAS/Discord-soundbox/README.md

 **__Commands :__**
 - `!play sample_name` : discord-soundbox connect to your voice_channel and play the selected sample.
 - `!samples` : If you don't remember the available samples, you can show their list with this command.
+- `!disconnect`: Disconnects the bot from it's current voice channel